Pexels vit ória santos 2087954

 What is a Necessity vs a Luxury?

 The real necessities in life are things like food, water, clothing and shelter.
-You might think money is a necessity, but the truth is, it really isn’t.
+You might think money is a necessity, but the truth is, it isn’t.
 Money is a tool, nothing else.
 It allows you to obtain the necessities you need.
 You exchange it for something you can use.
-The money itself is useless if it does not allow you to do that.
+Money is useless if it does not allow you to do that.

-If you really challenge yourself to look at your own spending, it’s guaranteed there will be some items or expenditure, where you are torn about where to put it.
-If you have to think, then these will be luxury every time.
+If you challenge yourself to look at your spending, you will undoubtedly find some items or expenditures for which you are torn about where to put them.
+If you have to think, then they will always be a luxury.

 Let’s take a look at three items that are often confused as a necessity.

-Is it a necessity, or is it a luxury?
-It’s a luxury!
+No, it's not; it’s a luxury.
 How do we know that?
-Because, people have survived for centuries without mobile phones, and still do.
+People have survived for centuries without mobile phones, and they still do.
 The first mobile phone wasn’t even invented until 1973.
 Now it’s rare not to see someone with a mobile phone.
-The problem here is, that it is now considered normal to have a monthly mobile phone contract and an iPhone worth £600 plus.
+The problem is that it is now considered normal to have a monthly mobile phone contract and an iPhone worth £600 plus.

-People with almost nothing to their name, will even skimp on real necessities like food to make sure they have a mobile phone.
-They have become a false essential item, a ‘necessity’ (not really) to stay connected.
-That's marketing for you.
+People with little to their name will even skimp on actual necessities like food to ensure they have a mobile phone.
+Mobile phones have become a false essential, a ‘necessity’ to stay connected.
+This is not a natural need, but the power of marketing has convinced us of its necessity.

-The funny thing is we couldn’t be more disconnected.
-Constantly glued to mobile phone screens, instead of connecting with the people in front of us.
-Take the mobile phone away, you can still communicate with people
+The truth is, we couldn’t be more disconnected.
+We are constantly glued to mobile phone screens instead of connecting with the people around us.
+Take the mobile phone away; you can still communicate with people.

-Is it a necessity, or is it a luxury?
 This one isn’t as black and white.
-By itself, a car is definitely a luxury.
-However, if it is the only way to obtain a necessity, then you could say it is ‘a necessary means to a necessity’...without it, you may be in trouble.
+By itself, a car is a luxury.
+However, if it is the only way to obtain a necessity, then you could say it is 'a necessary means to a necessity’...without it, you may be in trouble.

-You might really need a car, but do you really need a brand spanking new BMW?
+You might need a car, but do you need a brand-new BMW?
 The minute you’re looking at taking out car finance, that car becomes a luxury.
 It’s something you cannot afford without the help of finance.

-The costs of taking on car finance, and actually running a car can be significant, and can seriously eat into your income.
-Even when it comes to a car being ‘a necessary means to necessity’, it's still a very thin line between necessity and straight up luxury.
+The costs of taking on car finance and running a car can be significant and can seriously eat into your income.
+Even if you consider a car a necessary means to a necessity, there's still a thin line between it being a necessity and straight-up luxury.

-Is it a necessity, or is it a luxury?
-100% a luxury!
-Neither one is essential for survival, in fact they are detrimental to your health.
-People who don’t smoke 20 cigarettes a day, or drink every night, will more than likely be in better health than those who do.
+They are both luxuries; neither are essential for survival and are detrimental to your health.
+People who don’t smoke 20 cigarettes a day or drink every night will more than likely be in better health than those who do.
 These items are pretty much the opposite of a necessity!

-If you are addicted to alcohol or cigarettes, you can seek free help and support from your doctor who can refer you on.
+If you are addicted to alcohol or cigarettes, you can seek free help and support from your doctor, who can refer you.

 The above are just three examples of commonly misjudged luxuries that people claim they cannot live without, but the list goes on.